Kathmandu

 The hotel staff where not quite sure what to do with me.
 There was a special desk for rally crews to sign-in and they thought I was part of a crew.
 I told them I was there to repair and deliver parts for a broken car.
 This totally confused the hotel staff but eventually I managed to make them understand and my luggage including the spare parts were escorted to my room.
 I passed the rally check-in on the way to my room and enquired as to the whereabouts of car number three.
 The answer was a little vague, they’d heard it had broken down on the other side of the border but had no idea of its location.

-So, there I was lying on my hotel bed and relieved that I’d arrived.
+So, there I was lying on my hotel bed relieved that I’d arrived.
 I had all my luggage, tools and spare parts but now I didn’t know if I had a car to fix or not.
 I started to work out a plan of action to get to the border and recover the car from China.
 I would need a truck, a translator and possibly a visa to enter China.
 All this and more would have to be arranged if indeed the car was still stuck in China.
 I decided to tackle those problems tomorrow (Sunday) if Walter didn’t turn up tonight.

 The hotel was grand, and I couldn’t be more satisfied.
 My room was air-conditioned and as advertised ‘deluxe’.
 After showering, I phoned home to Pat to let her know that I’d arrived safely.
 I was keen to get downstairs to eat something other than aeroplane food.
 I also wanted to find out if anybody had heard from Walter and Fritz.
 I decided the bar would be the best place to get information.
 After all, if I had just travelled across China, only stopping in poor hotels at best, my first stop would be the bar of a civilised hotel.
 Well I found them all right, there must have been four or five crews all talking amongst themselves or to visitors.
 I heard one group speaking English so I asked after Walter’s car.
 They said that it had a broken chassis and the crew were waiting for a truck to bring them to Nepal.
 Waiting for a truck wasn’t news to me because the American had told me the same thing three days ago.
 The report about the broken chassis was news and something I wasn’t really prepared for.
 The crew explained that they were some way ahead of the rest of the cars and their information was a little old.
 They suggested that I waited for a later car which might have more up-to-date news.

 Several cars later and still no more recent news, I started to talk to people about a rescue mission into China.
 I was just about to start taking the rescue plan seriously when another crew arrived.
 I questioned them like all the others and this time the news was better.
-This crew had actually seen the car in China being loaded on to a truck.
+This crew had actually seen the car in China being loaded onto a truck.
 However, they had also encountered landslides that they doubted trucks would get through for fear of dropping down the mountainside.
-They also said that there were trucks waiting at the Nepalese boarder to haul any cars to Kathmandu.
+They also said that there were trucks waiting at the Nepalese border to haul any cars to Kathmandu.
 This gave me some peace of mind and I gave up on the rescue plan there and then.
 I remembered what Walter had said to me “I’ll see you in Kathmandu”, all I had to do was be patient and wait.

 While I waited, I kept thinking about the broken chassis that almost every crew had mentioned.
 Were they getting mixed up?
 Or did the car really have a problem that we weren’t t prepared for?